RedHatGov/redhatgov.github.io/content/workshops/openshift_v3_7_101/lab4-devmanage.md

 Let's look for the environment variables we set:

 <blockquote>
-Inside the web page's terminal type: 'env | grep BEER'
+Inside the web page's terminal type: 'env | grep RAINBOW'
 </blockquote>
-That should return the **BEERME=true** matching the value that we set in the deployment config.
+That should return the **RAINBOW=true** matching the value that we set in the deployment config.

 {{% /panel %}}
 {{< /panel_group >}}